-- Lessons on regional art and music are taught during world geography. - Art and music are integrated into the units of study when possible (e.g. the units on Mesopotamia and Native Americans will include lessons on music and art from different cultures and time periods). - Additional music and art lessons occur weekly. - Students may also have the opportunity to learn piano using a midi Keyboard and the Children's Music Journey program.
+- Lessons on regional art and music are taught during world geography. - Art and music are integrated into the units of study when possible (e.g. the units on Ancient China, the Aztec, Inca & Maya civilizations, and Ancient Greece and Rome will include lessons on music and art from different cultures and time periods). - Additional music and art lessons occur weekly.